wildangellisa1977/FlipperHTTP/README.md

 # FlipperHTTP
 An HTTP library for the Flipper Zero, compatible with the WiFi Developer Board, Raspberry Pi, and other ESP32 devices.
-View the extended documentation here: [https://www.jblanked.com/api/FlipperHTTP/](https://www.jblanked.com/api/FlipperHTTP/).

 Star the repository and [follow me](https://www.github.com/jblanked) to stay updated on new releases and upcoming Flipper apps.